mtyton/QuizApp/README.md

 Very simple app made to create and play quizes
 # TODO
 *Create Personal user Scoreboard
-# HOW TO RUN IT?
-##This is a not realease version, here I describe how to run in a Debug mode

 ### Modules You need to run:
 * Django >= 3.0
 * Python3